 - Trunk holes.
 These are cavities in your tree that are caused by a decaying trunk.
 If your tree is developing a lot of trunk holes, then it’s an indicator that your tree is dying.

 Get Expert Help

 The best way to solve your pine tree problems is to work with a tree care specialist, like Lineage Tree Care.
-Our pine tree health experts have the experience necessary to diagnose your tree issues and help your tree heal.
-And if your tree has already died or is becoming a health risk, we have tools to quickly and safely bring the pine tree down.
+Our pine tree experts have the experience necessary to diagnose your tree issues and help your tree heal.
+And if your tree has already died or is becoming a risk, we have tools to quickly and safely bring the pine tree down.